 Note: If you are unsure of how to correctly format a data definition header, export similar data from the Flowlink database.
 The resulting .CSV file can then be opened in a text editor or spreadsheet application where it can be viewed or copied.

-File Import Graphs and Tables
+File>Import Graphs and Tables

-File>Import>Graphs and Tables from the Flowlink menu adds graphs and tables to the database.
-This menu option allows you to share graph and table templates.
+Flowlink can add graphs and tables to the database.
+This option allows you to share graph and table templates.

 To import graphs and tables: